MicrosoftDocs/Hololens/hololens/windows-defender-application-control-wdac.md

 The following is a guide for users to learn how to [use WDAC and Windows PowerShell to allow or block apps on HoloLens 2 devices with Microsoft Intune](https://docs.microsoft.com/mem/intune/configuration/custom-profile-hololens).

-> [!NOTE]
+## Package Family Names for apps on HoloLens

-> You can manually edit newPolicy.xml and add rules for applications which are only installed on HoloLens with their package family names.
+In the guide linked above, you can manually edit newPolicy.xml and add rules for applications which are only installed on HoloLens with their package family names.
+Sometimes there are apps you may use to use that are not on your desktop PC that you wish to add to policy.

 Here is a list of commonly used and In-Box apps for HoloLens 2 devices.